Aboriginal Fund for Species at Risk (AFSAR) Grant

 - Indigenous research, academic, and educational institutions

 - Indigenous cultural education centres

 - Indigenous land/resource management authorities

 - Indigenous societies

-- Other organizations (Indigenous and non-Indigenous) if mandated by eligible recipients.
+- other organizations (Indigenous and non-Indigenous) if mandated by one of the above eligible recipients.

 - Geographic Location

 - Projects must take place on: